kpatenio/quoi-flask-backend/README.md

 **Commands found in this section will only work if you are using Linux (Ubuntu) and `apt`)**.

 #### Downloading `venv`s
-`Python 3.x` usually comes with `venv` support.
-However, if you are unable to use and create `venv`s for some reason, you may need to install `venv` packages separately.
+`Python 3.3+` usually comes with `venv` support.
+However, if you are unable to use and create `venv`s for some reason (ex. your Linux distro does not have this by default), you may need to install `venv` packages separately.

-(Ubuntu) If you only have Python 3.7 installed:
+If you only have Python 3.3+ installed:
 ```
+# You can run this in ubuntu
 sudo apt install python3-venv
 ```

 If you have multiple versions of Python already installed, you will need to specify a version explicitly:
 ```
+# You can run this in ubuntu
+# This is an example for python 3.7
 sudo apt install python3.7-venv
 ```